hangtingchen/MFCC/README.md

 # Notes

++ The main interface is `MFCCWapper` in `mfcc.c` in case you want to extract feature in your own code or you don't want to control so many options.
 + The program has set up `hmath` and `hsigProcess` according to HTK.
 + Recommend to use `masterCPlus` branch.
 + The anomaly detection is not perfect.
-Please pay attention to your config.
+Please pay attention to your config and file list.
 + Though the code in `masterCPlus` is C++, the style is still C,and so is the memory application and release.